Wole Adeniyi

-Wole Adeniyi is a Nigerian banker who serves as Chief Executive Officer of Stanbic IBTC Bank Limited, a subsidiary of the Standard Bank Group.
+Wole Adeniyi is a Nigerian banker who is Chief Executive Officer of Stanbic IBTC Bank Limited, a subsidiary of the Standard Bank Group.
 He has held leadership roles across operations, retail, and digital banking.

 Early life and education

 Adeniyi holds a degree in Business Administration from the University of Benin and a Master of Business Administration (MBA) from the University of Manchester.

 According to his professional profile on the Nigeria–South Africa Chamber of Commerce (NSACC) website, Adeniyi is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) and the Chartered Institute of Bankers of Nigeria (CIBN).
 He is also listed as an Associate of the Chartered Institute of Taxation of Nigeria (CITN) and a Certified Information Systems Auditor (CISA).